-Tutor Doctor complies with the Department for Education's Keeping Children Safe in Education (2022) guidance and recommended practices.
-As such, all of our employees working with young people are subject to rigorous personal checks which include:
+Tutor Doctor complies with the Department for Education's Keeping Children Safe in Education (2021)

+guidance and recommended practices and that as a result, all of our employees working with young people are subject to rigorous personal checks including:

-- Identity checks, which include requesting photographic ID documents. - An enhanced DBS disclosure which includes a criminal history check.
-We understand that should we accept a previously issued DBS we are required to check if there has been a 3-month break in service, as per DBS regulations. - A Barred List check that is required for all staff working with children in a regulated profession - Checks on immigration status and eligibility to work in the UK - Further checks on employees who have lived or worked outside the UK (including criminal records checks for overseas applicants), and teacher sanctions and restrictions. - A 'prohibition from teaching' check
+- Identity checks, which include requesting photographic ID documents. - An enhanced DBS disclosure including.
+We understand that should we accept a previously issued DBS we are required to check if there has been a 3-month break in service, as per DBS regulations. - A Barred List check is required for all staff working with children in a regulated profession - Immigration and eligibility to work in the UK - Further checks on employees who have lived or worked outside the UK (criminal records checks for overseas applicants), and teacher sanctions and restrictions. - Two references relating to most recent employment and to working with children. - Appropriate professional qualifications - Teaching personnel: a prohibition from teaching check - A completed self-disclosure form - A signed Independent Service Agreement and Code of Conduct